1811 Independence Movement: Revolt in San Salvador

-The insurrectionists organized themselves along with prominent middle-class supporters of the cause of independence such as doctors and priests who took part in the event.
+The insurrectionists organized themselves along with prominent middle-class supporters of the cause of independence, such as doctors and priests who participated in the event.
 These included doctors such as Santiago José Celis, the Aguilar y Bustamante brothers (Nicolás, Vicente and Manuel) and the priest José Matías Delgado.
 Others included Manuel José Arce, Juan Manuel Rodríguez and Pedro Pablo Castillo.

-On November 5 the revolt began in San Salvador.
-According to tradition, the rebels waited for a signal from the bell tower of the Church of La Merced, but this did not occur on the scheduled time.
+On 5 November, the revolt began in San Salvador.
+According to tradition, the rebels waited for a signal from the bell tower of the Church of La Merced, but this did not occur at the scheduled time.
 The rebels later assembled on the town square outside the church where Manuel José Arce proclaimed in front of the public: "There is no King, nor Intendant, nor Captain General.
 We only must obey our alcaldes," meaning that since Ferdinand VII had been deposed, all other officials appointed by him no longer legitimately held power.
-A tumult in the square grew to the point that the intendant, Gutiérrez y Ulloa, asked that the gathered name somebody to formally receive their demands.
-Manuel José Arce himself was chosen and selected as the leader by the crowd.
-Despite this, the insurrectionists took arms and proclaimed the total independence of San Salvador from the Spanish crown, but were later subdued.
+A tumult in the square grew so that the intendant, Gutiérrez y Ulloa, asked the gathered appoint someone to deliver their demands formally.
+Manuel José Arce was chosen as the leader by the crowd.
+Despite this, the insurrectionists took arms and proclaimed the total independence of San Salvador from the Spanish crown but were later subdued.

 In the following days, the independence movement extended to the cities of Santiago Nonualco, Usulután, Chalatenango, Santa Ana, Tejutla and Cojutepeque.
-The two other notable revolts occurred on November 24 in the city of Metapán and on December 20 in Sensuntepeque.
+The two other notable revolts occurred on 24 November in the city of Metapán and on 20 December in Sensuntepeque.